jordimassaguerpla/SUSE_hackweek_18/01-How_to_setup_SUSE_CaaSP_kubernetes_crio_GPU.md

     Test PASSED
     Done

-It should also show that the pod ran on this worker node
+The last line just verifies that the pod ran on the correct worker node

 Remove the pod: `kubectl delete -f cuda-vector-add.yaml`

-If we were to run run this pod but change `export GPUS=` to a number greater than the number of GPUs on this node...
+If we were to run this pod again but change `export GPUS=` to a number greater than the number of GPUs on this node...

 Then we will see that this does not get scheduled: